phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 ## Inner functions

 JavaScript function declarations are allowed inside other functions.
 We've seen this once before, with an earlier `makePerson()` function.
-An important detail of nested functions in JavaScript is that they can access variables in their parent function's scope:
+An important detail of nested functions in JavaScript is that they can ***access variables in their parent function's scope***:

 ```javascript
 function parentFunc() {